mobeets/instrumental-river-raid/README.md

 On the patient's side (with USB controller connected):
 - Left analog stick controls the jet (left and right only)
 - X, A, B buttons (with XBox controller) fire projectiles 1, 2, and 3
-- START button to pause
+- START button to pause/resume

 All task controls can be found in `static/task_controls.js`.